Javlopez/opiapi/README.md

 - 5432 (postgres)

 ### To run the seed of data you need to access to docker container and run this command the csv file needs to be a valid csv file
--- Caution: this commands run the migrations automatically and therefore the database schema will be created and/or updated, if the databases already exists and contains data with the same information the command will throw and error due violation of unique constraint
+*Caution: this commands run the migrations automatically and therefore the database schema will be created and/or updated, if the databases already exists and contains data with the same information the command will throw an error due violation of unique constraint*
 ```bash
 ./opiapi --file=data/puntos_examen_fullstack.csv
 The file data/puntos_examen_fullstack.csv was procesed successful